mmuratarat/mmuratarat.github.io/_pages/faq.md

 The different results via k-means with distinct random centroid initializations are definitely a problem.

-The number of clusters is (typically) not known a priori (that’s basically the characteristic of unsupervised learning problems), but there are a few"performance or evaluation metrics one can use to infer a satisfying grouping against the value of K. This is also called the elbow method.
+The number of clusters is (typically) not known a priori (that’s basically the characteristic of unsupervised learning problems), but there are a few performance or evaluation metrics one can use to infer a satisfying grouping against the value of K. This is also called the elbow method.

 There is no underlying probability model in K-means.
 The goal is to group data into K clusters.